 Belarus’s Lukashenko jailed election rivals and mocked women as unfit to lead.
-One is now leading the opposition.
+Now one is leading the opposition.

 The '3 percent' jabs

-A poll in late April by the Sociology Institute of the National Academy of Sciences of Belarus rated Belarusians’ trust in Lukashenko at around 33 percent.
+A poll in late April by the Institute of Sociology of the National Academy of Sciences of Belarus rated Belarusans’ trust in Lukashenko at around 33 percent.
 One informal — and unscientific — online poll claimed his support was a mere 3 percent, sparking a wave of graffiti across the country: “Sasha 3%,” referring to Lukashenko, or simply “3%.”

 A Minsk man who started selling T-shirts with the slogan “Psycho 3%” was raided by police.

-Lukashenko complained about the barbs when he met a group of activists protesting plans for a Chinese lead acid battery factory in the western city Brest last month.
+Lukashenko complained about the barbs last month when he met a group of activists protesting plans for a Chinese factory to make lead-acid batteries in the western city of Brest.

 “Do you want to believe that the sitting president only has 3 percent?
 Stop harassing and insulting us, calling me a mustachioed cockroach,” he said, although there was no evidence the group was linked to the graffiti.
 “I am still the president of this country.”

-Political analyst Artyom Shraibman of the Carnegie Institute, said the regime had no trouble handling opposition protests after jailing Babariko and denying Tsepkalo registration.
+Political analyst Artyom Shraibman of the Carnegie Moscow Center said the regime had no trouble handling opposition protests after jailing Babariko and denying Tsepkalo registration.

 “The history of authoritarian regimes shows this bitter reality that it’s way more efficient for autocracies to remove opponents from the game early on.”
 He saw no signs that protests would succeed in toppling Lukashenko.